Everyone who matters is already in the cloud. What’s next? Welcome to the multi-cloud era.

 Still, multicloud is the next logical step in the evolution of cloud-enabled IT architecture.
 Gartner estimates that by 2020, 75 percent of organizations will advance their multi-cloud strategy and deploy a multicloud or hybrid cloud model to meet their IT needs.
 The one thing is clear: enterprises will increasingly gravitate towards multiple cloud providers as the benefits are just too tempting to pass up.

 Multicloud is already becoming the new normal.
 IT architectures are evolving to utilize multiple public cloud providers and on-prem private cloud resources concurrently to achieve business objectives and meet KPIs that are difficult to accomplish with private-only or hybrid cloud designs.

-To adapt to the new milticloud reality, cloud providers will need to step up their game and will increasingly specialize based on their strengths in order to create the best of breed cloud services to attract and retain customers.
+To adapt to the new multicloud reality, cloud providers will need to step up their game and will increasingly specialise based on their strengths in order to create the best of breed cloud services to attract and retain customers.

 Prevent vendor lock-in

 Vendor lock-in is probably the most pressing issue that the multicloud architectures solve.